Last Updated on February 17, 2026

 - Suspension of FCRA Registration: The Ministry of Home Affairs can suspend any FCRA registration for a period not exceeding one hundred and eighty days, effectively prohibiting the organisation from receiving any foreign funding during that period.

-The FCRA promotes accountability through quarterly filings hence enabling the regulating authority to supervise foreign fund raising activities at a given time rather than once in a year.
-The mechanism thus ensures restoring of public confidence not only in managing funds but the purposes to which the funds are put.
+The FCRA promotes accountability through quarterly filings, hence enabling the regulating authority to supervise foreign fundraising activities at a given time rather than once a year.
+The mechanism thus ensures the restoration of public confidence not only in managing funds but also in the purposes to which the funds are put.

 So, filing the FCRA quarterly returns is legally an obligatory requirement and not a matter of choice or discretion.
 It would serve to shield the country’s interests from foreign money going into the country and from being used for any ill purposes other than what has been ordained by law for the good of the people.